 A word of warning!

 A lot of recipes we have found online mention mixing vinegar with epsom salts as a dog friendly weed killer.
 Epsom salts are made of magnesium sulfate which is actually a fertilizer.
 Talk about a conflict: the vinegar will want to kill the weeds and the epsom salts will want to help them grow.
-You might just end up with thoroughly confused weeds.
+Talk about a great way to confuse those darn weeds!

 Mix vinegar, table salt and a few drops of dishwashing liquid in a garden pump sprayer.
 Mix thoroughly to dissolve salt in to liquid.
 If using a high concentrate vinegar like we link to above, you may want to water the solution down a bit.
 Apply carefully to the areas you want to kill.
 Gloves and eye protection are a good idea as the vinegar and salt mixture when airborne can cause discomfort to your eyes if a mist reaches them.

 Pros and Cons of Vinegar and Salt Weed Killer

 Mulch is not a weed killer but is a very effective way of controlling weeds.

 Mulch can not only make shrubbery or a flower bed look much nicer, it also has the added benefits of maintaining moisture in the ground as well as keeping weed growth to a minimum.

 If you choose to use mulch in your flower beds, make sure you use a natural mulch that doesn’t contain any dyes or other preservatives.
 The packaging should list all the ingredients so you know it’s safe for your pets, otherwise it would be a good idea to just move on to the next brand.

 One of the downsides with mulch is that if your dog is a digger (hint: he shouldn’t be!), it’s easy for them to fling mulch all over your yard.
 Another is that mulch needs to be renewed every year for best appearance and usefulness.
 It’s not a one and done kind of treatment.